10 Popular Siding for Garage Options: What is the Best?

 Composite Siding – can last up to 30 years.
 However, you may want to slap on a coat of paint every 5-7 years.

-Wood Siding – has a relatively low lifespan as it is prone to attacks by pest and moisture.
+Wood Siding – has a relatively low lifespan as it is prone to attacks by pests and moisture.
 It rots easily and requires regular care & maintenance.
-With proper care wood siding can last between 20 to 40 years.
+With proper care, wood siding can last between 20 to 40 years.

 Metal Siding – can last over 50 years, that is as long as the garage.
 However, you must ensure that any dents or scratches are repaired & repainted so that corrosion of the metal panel does not take place.